 Gifts with reservation of benefit

-This is a trap that catches people who try to reduce their IHT bill by transferring their home to their children while still living in it.
-The seven-year clock does not apply if the reservation of benefit continues.
-The asset remains in the estate until the reservation ends — at which point, if the donor then survives a further seven years, it may eventually leave the estate.
+This is a trap that catches people who try to reduce their IHT bill by transferring a home to their children while still living in it.
+The seven-year clock does not apply while the reservation of benefit continues.
+The asset stays in the estate until the reservation ends, at which point, if the donor then survives a further seven years, it may eventually leave the estate.

-If the donor did pay market-rate rent on the property after the transfer, the reservation of benefit rules do not apply — but this needs to be documented carefully.
+If the donor paid market-rate rent on the property after the transfer, the reservation of benefit rules do not apply, but this needs to be documented carefully.

 What happens if someone dies within 7 years of making a gift